Intermediate Level – Level 6

-i.
-New England L6 singles and doubles events offer an advanced level of competition for USTA members that award New England ranking points only.
+- New England Level 6 singles and doubles events offer an intermediate level of competition for USTA members of any Sectional Association and award National Ranking Points.

-a) The win-loss record (head-to-head) in matches involving just the tied teams;
+- a) The head-to-head win-loss record in matches involving just the tied players;

-b) The team with the highest percentage of games won of all games played (games won divided by total games played).
+- d) The player with the highest percentage of games won of all games completed;

-c) To the extent that the above methods eliminate teams from consideration at any step, the win-loss record between the remaining teams shall be considered before going on to the next step.
+- e) To the extent that the above methods eliminate players/teams from consideration at any step, the win-loss record between the remaining players/teams shall be considered before going on to the next step.

 - f) If the Referee has applied all the steps and a tie still cannot be broken, the Referee shall use a random drawing among the remaining tied players to determine their order of finish.